ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

 As an extension to this project, you can add a counter variable to count how many guesses the user took and print it out when they guess correctly.

 When you finish and run your program, what is a good guessing strategy for guessing a number between 0 and 100?
 What was your first guess?
 One great strategy is to always split the guessing space into two and eliminating half, so guessing 50 for the first guess.
 This is called a **divide and conquer** or **binary search** algorithm.
 If your guess is between 0-100, you should be able to guess the number within 7 guesses.
-Another extension is to test whether the user got it in 7 guesses or less and provide feedback on how well they did.
+Another extension to this challenge is to test whether the user got it in 7 guesses or less and provide feedback on how well they did.

 .. |Scanner class| raw:: html